 Chocolate bamboo belongs to the genus Borinda, which is closely related to the genus Fargesia.
 These comprise an unusual category of bamboos that are clumping and yet very cold-hardy.
 Generally speaking, clumping bamboos are tropical, while running bamboos are the temperate ones.
 But as with all things in nature, these rules have exceptions.

-The most notable feature of this species, of course, is the vibrant coloration of its culms.
+The most notable feature of Borinda fungosa, of course, is the vibrant coloration of its culms.
 With more direct sunlight, the canes turn a beautiful shade of dark red or magenta.
 As you can see, they are actually closer to raspberry than chocolate, but there’s no need to split hairs.
 The color is undeniably gorgeous.